myluster/Obsidian-LaTeX-Helper/README.md

 3. Use the **search bar** to filter symbols in the current category by their LaTeX code (e.g., type `alpha` to find `\alpha`).
 4. Click any symbol button to insert it directly into your active note.
 5. Click the **pop-out/dock icon** next to the search bar to toggle the panel between the sidebar and a floating window.
-6. To change the language, go to `Settings` -> `LaTeX Helper` and select your preferred language from the dropdown.
-The panel will refresh automatically.

 ### 🖼️ Screenshot
 ![LaTex-Helper-shot](https://github.com/user-attachments/assets/e43a32e5-cc92-40ee-9757-df253fee9d66)